DataDog/kics/documentation/rules/terraform/azure/sensitive_port_is_exposed_to_entire_network.md

 ### Description

  This check identifies Azure network security rules that expose sensitive ports (such as 23 [Telnet], 110 [POP3], or others) to the entire internet, creating a significant security vulnerability.
-When sensitive ports are accessible from any source IP ('/0', '0.0.0.0/0', or similar notation), attackers can exploit these services to gain unauthorized access, perform reconnaissance, or execute service-specific attacks.
-To remediate this issue, either deny access to these ports, restrict access to specific IP addresses, or change the protocol as shown in the secure example: `access = "Deny"` for sensitive ports or use `source_address_prefix = "192.168.0.0"` instead of `source_address_prefix = "/0"` or `source_address_prefix = "0.0.0.0/0"`.
+When sensitive ports are accessible from any source IP (`/0`, `0.0.0.0/0`, or similar notation), attackers can exploit these services to gain unauthorized access, perform reconnaissance, or execute service-specific attacks.
+To remediate this issue, either deny access to these ports, restrict access to specific IP addresses, or change the protocol.
+For example, use `access = "Deny"` for sensitive ports, or replace `source_address_prefix = "0.0.0.0/0"` or `source_address_prefix = "/0"` with a more restrictive value such as `source_address_prefix = "192.168.0.0"`.

 ## Compliant Code Examples